 Your dollars can help create change for the better.

-This March is Black History Month: a prime opportunity to support the Black community and fuel change.
-That’s why we’ve rounded up a list of local Black-owned businesses in Seattle (see below) that you can support today, and everyday!
-There’s also a crowd-sourced map tool you can use to discover more Black-owned businesses in your area.
+This February is Black History Month: a prime opportunity to support Seattle’s Black community and small businesses in our city.
+That’s why we’ve rounded up a list of local Black-owned businesses in Seattle that you can support all throughout this month and year-round!

-Read on for some of our favorite Seattle Black-owned businesses:
+Read on for some of our favorite Black-owned businesses in Seattle, in no particular order:

 1. BooSH Nursery